MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-migration-assistant-for-symantec-use.md

     - Keywords, Data Identifiers and Regular expressions: These will be migrated as sensitive information types (SITs) in Microsoft DLP.
     - Rules: These will be automatically mapped to different Microsoft DLP conditions and exceptions.
     3. Each row in the table will show:
-    - Name of that the SIT will take up post-migration
+    - The name that the SIT will have when migrated
     - Potential issues that may affect migration
     - Type of rule as detected from the input policy
     - Status: